kaimky1/F21-valorantWikiCaptone/README.md

 # Valorant Wiki/Wishlist

-Valorant Wiki/Wishlist is a web application built with HTML,CSS and JS to get an overview of each agent and the skins there are for each gun.
+Valorant Wiki/Wishlist is a web application built with HTML,CSS and JS to get an overview of each agent and the skins there are for each weapon.

 ## Project Background